 Closely connected to humanist circles, Altdorfer was at once a highly original artist, prolifically inventive both in form and choice of subject, and thoroughly aware of the work of his German and Italian contemporaries.

-Featuring close to 200 pieces—paintings, drawings, prints, sculptures and objets d’art—the exhibition is arranged chronologically and by theme, with sections devoted to major works commissioned by Emperor Maximilian, as well as to gold and silver smithery, and the two genres pioneered by the artist—landscape and architecture.
+Featuring more than 200 pieces—paintings, drawings, prints, sculptures and objets d’art—the exhibition is arranged chronologically and by theme, with sections devoted to major works commissioned by Emperor Maximilian, as well as to gold and silver smithery, and the two genres pioneered by the artist—landscape and architecture.

 Altdorfer produced his mature work between the years 1512 and 1520.
 The artist’s reputation was firmly established in 1512 with the imaginative series of forty small 7×5 cm woodcuts entitled the Fall and Redemption of Man, which quickly earned him considerable recognition.
 For Altdorfer, this print series was a sort of experiment that would lead to a change in style: landscapes from this period and the use of perspective show his art gaining in vibrancy.
 Around this time, the artist also joined the ranks of the great official artists of Emperor Maximilian I, producing work for imperial commissions: he participated in Emperor Maximilian’s Prayer Book, made woodcuts for the Triumphal Arch, and executed miniatures and engravings for the Triumphal Procession.
 These works are grouped together in a dedicated section.

 While completing these prestigious commissions, Altdorfer also worked on major narrative cycles depicting the Life and Passion of Christ and the Legend of Saint Florian, which would mark the first apogee of his career as a painter.
 These works are imbued with a new dramatic power that can also be seen in Altdorfer’s drawings and prints from this period.